verificarlo/verificarlo/README.md

   - `nb_outputs` is the number of floating point outputs intercepted
   - `nb_calls` is the number of calls to the function from this site
   - `type` is the type of the argument (0 = float and 1 = double)
+  - `arg_name` is the name of the argument or his number
   - `precision` is the length of the mantissa for this argument
   - `range` is the length of the exponent for this argument
+  - `smallest_value` is the smallest value of this argument during execution
+  - `biggest_value` is the biggest value of this argument during execution

 Only floating point arguments are managed by vprec, so for example this code: